Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Invariant Subgroups of

-We employ this analysis in the construction of the \textsl{Mathematica} codes below and find the subgroups of $E_8$ that are invariant under a $\ZZ_7$ shift listed in Table~\ref{giz7s}, and so the whole $\ZZ_7$ group action generated by that shift.
-This reduces our choice to only 14 subgroups.
+We employ this analysis in the construction of the \textsl{Mathematica} codes below and using the identifiers $\{p,m,r\}$ identify the fourteen subgroups of $E_8$ that are invariant under a $\ZZ_7$ shift listed in Table~\ref{giz7s}, and so in fact the complete $\ZZ_7$ group action generated by that shift.